Donovoi/PowerShell-Profile/README.md

 - `README.md`: This is the file you're reading right now!
 It provides an overview of the repository and instructions for how to use the scripts.

+- `Add-NuGetDependencies.ps1`: The `Add-NuGetDependencies.ps1` is a PowerShell script that is part of the functions in the PowerShell-Profile repository.
+This script is designed to add NuGet dependencies to your project.
+NuGet is a free and open-source package manager designed for the Microsoft development platform.
+It is a central place for developers to share and consume packages.
+This script helps automate the process of adding these packages to your project.

 ## Contributing

 Contributions are welcome!
 If you have a function, alias, or setting that you think would be useful, feel free to open a pull request.
 Please make sure to test your code thoroughly before submitting it.